bgonzalezbustamante/demo-regularisation/README.md

 These files will be overwritten if you reproduced the steps described below.

-- Stage_1
-  Run R script "stage_1_data_cleaning.R" from the code folder This script cleans XXX data.
+- **Stage 1.** Run R script "stage_1_data_cleaning.R" from the code folder.
+This script cleans XXX data.

-- Stage_2
-  Run R script "stage_2_regularisation.R" from the code folder This script contains the R demonstration.
+- **Stage 2.** Run R script "stage_2_regularisation.R" from the code folder.
+This script contains the R demonstration.

 Alternatively, it is possible to run stage_2 to check the methods directly.